fisherrjd/wisp/docs/sessions.md

 The window set is derived from the manifest, not configured. `program:` is the only part of the layout you can change.

+It is also the only part that needs to be. wisp never wraps the agent: `program:` goes to tmux as a shell command line and the process owns the pane from there, which is why `tmux attach` reaches it with wisp entirely out of the loop, and why wisp has no concept of a supported agent to add yours to.
+See [configuration.md](configuration.md) for what can go in the value.

 ---

 ## The context file